-''' - B_i(h) attacks B_j(g);
+-h attacks g;

-- D_i(h) attacks D_j(g); and
+- $B_i(h)$ attacks $B_j(g)$; and

-- I_i(h) attacks I_i(g). '''
+- $I_i(h)$ attacks $I_i(g)$.

-With these definitions, an argument is rebutted if it has a conclusion $B_i(p)$ and there is another argument which has as its conclusion $B_j(\neg p)$ or $B_j(q)$ such that $q \equiv \neg p$.
-An argument with a desire as its conclusion can similarly be rebutted by another argument with a desire as its conclusion, and the same thing holds for intentions.
-Thus we recognize "Peter intends that this paper be written by the deadline" and "Simon intends this paper not to be written by the deadline" as rebutting each other, along with "Peter believes God exists" and "Simon does not believe God exists", but we do not recognize "Peter intends that this paper will be written by the deadline" and "Simon does not believe that this paper will be written by the deadline" as rebutting each other.
-Undercutting occurs in exactly the same situations, except that it holds between the conclusions of one argument and an element of the support of the other.3
+In other words, an argument is rebutted in three cases: if there is another argument which has as its conclusion the negation of the conclusion of the first, and either both are not in the scope of a belief or intention operator, or both are in the scope of the same kind of operator.
+Thus we recognize "Peter intends that this paper be written by the deadline" and "Simon intends this paper not to be written by the deadline" as rebutting each other, along with "Peter believes God exists" and "Simon does not believe God exists", but does not recognize "Peter intends that this paper will be written by the deadline" as rebutting each other.
+Undercutting occurs in exactly the same situations, except that it holds between the conclusions of one argument and an element of the support of the other.4